 You have studied the A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and numerous additional materials; you believe you have a solid understanding of project management theories and the application of those theories; and you have taken the steps to schedule your PMP® Exam, there is just one lingering question: how can you make sure you are able to identify the best answers when it comes time to take the PMP Exam?

-The PMP® Exam consists of 200 multiple choice questions that need to be answered in four hours.
-For each question, you are provided a scenario along with four answers to choose from.
+The PMP® Exam consists of 180 questions that need to be answered in 3 hours and 50 minutes (230 minutes).
+For most questions, you are provided a scenario along with four answers to choose from.
 Your job is to choose the correct answer, which can be difficult when more than one answer may look correct.
 One thing to remember is that no matter what your personal experiences or even other project management training are, the reference materials provided by the Project Management Institute (PMI)® constitute the basis for answering PMP® Exam Questions correctly.

 After you read the scenario, come up with the answer in your head before taking a look at the answers supplied by the exam.
 You may already know the answer without taking a look at the answers provided.
 There is no need to allow the answers provided to confuse you if you know the answer.

 Return to the more difficult or complex questions after taking care of the questions, answers to which you know.
 This allows you to obtain the easy points and spend the remaining time on the questions you skipped.

 There are going to be times when you will be able to completely eliminate one or more answer choices, thus making the selection of the correct answer easier.

 These answers may look good, but remember, absolutes are a dangerous area since there can be exceptions to them.
 Make sure you consider the restrictive nature of an answer that contains an absolute.

 If any of the answer choices provided do not seem familiar to you or don’t seem to fit in with the PMI® language or terminology, there is a good chance this answer choice is incorrect.